There's a lot that goes into setting up an eCommerce store.

-Even if your company doesn’t have staff on hand 24 hours a day, chatbots can still be employed 24/7 to gather leads any time of the day or night.
-The right usage of chatbots can help you save money if you do not have the financial resources to hire people to deal with customers.
+Even if your company doesn't have staff on hand 24 hours a day, chatbots can still be employed 24/7 to gather leads any time of the day or night.
+The right usage of chatbots can help you save money if you do not have the financial resources or financial software to hire people to deal with customers.

 Pricing your products is one of the trickiest parts of running any business.

 Price your product too low, and you risk eating into your profits, price your product too high, and you risk making your product too expensive for your potential customers.